dan-reznik/Isodynamic-Map-GPU/README.md

 Computing the identity zones with Mathematica's `RegionPlot[]` produces beautiful results but it is rather computationally expensive (minutes to hours for a single frame).
 Enter the world of massive GPU parallelism and the amazing [GPU.js](gpu.rocks) library.
 Leveraging the power of the GPU directly from browser javascript, we can calculate identity zones dynamically for a *moving* family of triangles at dozens of frames per second!

 One frame of such an [animation](https://dan-reznik.github.io/Isodynamic-Map-GPU/) is shown below.
 The reference triangle is bounded by the three red lines.
-Its two left vertices are stationary and a third, right one moves along a lemniscate (green).
+Its two left vertices are stationary and a third, right one moves along a lemniscate (green), at whose self-intersection the moving triangle becomes equilateral.
 The real-time computed identity zones are shown blue (salt-and-pepper noise along boundaries is due to low precision currently available for GPU-based calculations.
 We hope to fix this soon).

 <img src="isodynamic.png" alt="alt text" width="600">